LubinKerhuel/hugo/content/post/pitot-build/index.md

 The differential pressure measured is vary with the square of the speed.
 RC plane speed can be quite low.
 Challenge is to build an electronic sensitive enough to obtain good measurement even in the low speed range.

 One sensitive differential pressure sensor available is the [MP3V5004dp](https://www.nxp.com/part/MP3V5004DP) from NXP.
-It measures differential pressure from 0 to 3.92 kPa and provide a ratiometric analog ouptut swing from 0.6V to 3V (2.4V swing).
+It measures differential pressure from 0 to 3.92 kPa and provide a ratio metric analog output swing from 0.6V to 3V (2.4V swing).
 For reference, 1 kPa correspond to the pressure of 10cm of water.

 We are interested in speed range varying from $0$ to $25 m.s^{-1}$ ($90km/h$) which correspond to a maximum differential pressure of 3.75 cm of water, or 0.375 kPa.
 The MP3V5004DP sensor is used in 10% only of its nominal range.